 - While the pasta is cooking toss together the chopped celery, diced onion, pickle relish, peas, chopped hard boiled eggs in a large bowl.
 Once the macaroni is cool, stir that in too.

 - Using a silicone spatula or wooden spoon, stir in mayonnaise and mustard.
-The recipe calls for 1 cup of mustard, but you may need more or want to use less, depending on your personal preference.
+The recipe calls for 1 cup of mayo, but you may need more or want to use less, depending on your personal preference.

 WHAT SHOULD I SERVE WITH MACARONI SALAD?

 This classic pasta salad is normally served with grilled meats or fish and is a backyard barbecue staple.
 These recipes would pair fabulously with Macaroni Salad: